AdrLBallesteros/MapSWAT/README.md

 <img src="resources/images/login_GEE.png" alt="screenshot" width="400">
 </p>

-> To facilitate the approval process, GEE organization suggests that you sign up with an email associated with your organization.

 *	Launch a **QGIS 3 project**, navigate to **Plugins > Manage and Install Plugins > All**, and then search for [**"Google Earth Engine"**](https://github.com/gee-community/qgis-earthengine-plugin) plugin.
 <p align="center">